 CONS: It doesn't have a lot of additional uses, and it works much better if you peel your potatoes first (which is an extra step some people don't always want to take).
 If you're not used to the texture of riced potatoes, it can taste a little odd at first - even "grainy."

-HOLY MASHED POTATO, YOU GUYS.
+HOLY MASHED POTATO, FRIENDS.
 We just talked about SO.
 MANY.
 THINGS.
 Are you still with me?
 Do you need a nap?
-Or a whiskey?
 Or a giant bowl of mashed potatoes?

 If you're like "UM HI HELLO, I just read 5000 words about mashed potatoes and now my BRAIN is a mashed potato," don't worry.
 I GOT YOU.

 This post was SO much fun to put together!
 If you have any questions (or a suggestion for our next Cooking 101 post!) drop a note in the comments below and my team and I will do our best to answer.
-And don’t forget to check out my Ultimate Mashed Potatoes recipe and my easy homemade gnocchi hack for any leftover mashed potatoes!
+And don't forget to check out my Ultimate Fluffy Mashed Potatoes recipe and my homemade gnocchi with leftover potatoes hack!

 Until next time, potato pals!